 While the ‘Cash for Car’ scheme did not prevent participants from using their payment to buy a cheaper (no less carbon intense) car, an employee in the Mobility Budget scheme can only spend this budget based on the following three pillars.

 The Mobility Budget allows an employee to continue using a company car, if they switch to a more environmentally friendly model.
 It must comply with EU standards, emitting no more than 95 g CO2/km.

 Tax-wise, that car is treated as any other company car.
 However, the taxable benefit in kind and the special CO2 social security contribution will be lower than that of the previous vehicle.

 This pillar offers a wide range of possibilities.
 For example, the employee can use the budget for a subscription to public transportation, or for the purchase, the maintenance and equipment of soft transport vehicles (e.g. a bike, hoverboard or electric step).
 If, because of the higher transport needs, the budget is large enough, the employee can use it to fund more than one method of transport, or even to buy a laptop for remote working, thus circumventing the need to travel every day.

-Living close to work is also considered to be a mobility solution.
+Also living close to work is also considered to be a mobility solution.
 Under this pillar, the employee’s housing costs can even be covered, provided that the place of residence is located within a radius of 5 km from the place of employment.
+Considering that working from home has become compulsory in the face of this COVID-19 situation, the mobility budget can pay your employees’ rent.
 Other items included in this option are renting vehicles (up to 30 days per year), and shared solutions like carpooling.
 The budget spent in Pillar 2 is entirely exempt from tax and social security contributions.